gandm/language-babel/README.md

 * ####Transpile On Save
   On any file save of a language-babel enabled file the Babel transpiler  is called.
 Any errors and/or successful indications are notified by a ATOM pop-up.

+* ####Use Internal Scanner
+  This option allows language-babel to read `.babelrc` files rather than using the one babel-core provides.
+Please refer to the section below *"Using babelrc Files"*

+* ####Stop at Project directory
+  By default babel-core reads all directories from the source file to the root of the filesystem looking for `.babelrc` files.
+This flag overrides this behaviour to stop the traversal at the project root folder.

 * ####Create Transpiled Code
   If enabled the transpile phase will output Javascript code to a `.js` file with the same prefix as the original.
 By using the `path` options below it is possible to transpile to a different target directory.